OakCityLabs/RealmCoder/README.md

 If we're careful, Realm makes it simple to do these incremental updates.
 Realm can do a partial update on any object that has a primary key as long as we have a dictionary that _only includes the updated values_.

 And that's what RealmCoder does.
 By using the Realm schema for an object, we can match the attributes to the JSON keys and parse the data in a type safe way.
-With the parsed data, we build an 'udpate' dictionary and apply it to the Realm database.
+With the parsed data, we build an 'update' dictionary and apply it to the Realm database.
 Everything happens at runtime and works automatically with any Realm object.
 Using class variables on your Realm Object subclass, you can control things like name mapping, ignoring fields, etc.  If you have experience with Codable, RealmCoder should feel familar.

 ## Usage